 The Role of Scoring Frequency

-• In high-scoring environments, many events contribute incrementally to the final score
+- High-scoring environments: many events contribute incrementally to the final score

 Why Single Events Matter More

-• Late events disproportionately affect final results
+- Late scores disproportionately affect results

-• Small deviations have large effects
+- Small deviations produce large effects

 Outcome Compression and Sensitivity

-With fewer possible final scores, each scoreline sits closer to the boundary between different outcome categories.
-Minor changes are more likely to shift the result from one category to another.
+Low-scoring matches compress outcomes into a narrow range.
+While this seems to reduce complexity, it actually increases sensitivity.
+With fewer possible scorelines, each sits closer to the boundary between categories.
+Minor changes are more likely to shift results from one category to another.

 Time and Opportunity Constraints